sehoof/sehoof.github.io/README.md

 [**Research**](Research.md) &nbsp; &nbsp; &nbsp; &nbsp; [**Teaching**](Teaching.md) &nbsp; &nbsp; &nbsp; &nbsp; [**CV**](CV.pdf) &nbsp; &nbsp; &nbsp; &nbsp;[**Contact**](Contact.md)

 I am a PhD candidate at the Government Department (Political Science & Political Economy, PSPE) at LSE.
 Using quantitative methods, my research analyses the performance of democratic institutions with a focus on women.
-The institution I am mainly interested in at the moment is female suffrage and how it changes women's (and men's) lives within different environments.
+The institution I am mainly interested in at the moment is female suffrage and how it changes women's (and men's) lives across different environments.

 Currently, I am a visiting researcher at the University of Pennsylvania in Philadelphia until December 2019.
 From January until April, I will be a visiting researcher at Uppsala University in Sweden.
 I attended the EITM Summer Institute at Emory University in 2019 and the Zurich Summer School for Women in Political Methodology in 2017.